Best true wireless earbuds for 2022

 Apple AirPods vs. a few of our favorite alternatives

-I've tested the Apple Airpods, along with many other true wireless earbuds.
-I can see why these unobtrusive, ultra-light headphones are so popular.
+After testing the Apple Airpods, along with many other true wireless earbuds, we can see why these unobtrusive, ultra-light headphones are so popular.

-The AirPods work especially well with an iPhone, thanks to Apple's cutting-edge W1 chip.
+All versions of the AirPods work especially well with an iPhone, thanks to Apple's cutting-edge H1 chip.
 This special wireless technology ensures they pair up quickly and stay connected.
 And they make some of the clearest-sounding phone calls I've ever heard with wireless headphones.

 Best AirPod alternatives

 While the AirPods do a lot right, they aren’t the only game in town.
 There might be a better option for you, depending on your listening habits, your tasks, or your smartphone.

 Here are my favorite AirPod alternatives.
 I based these selections on my hands-on experience and feedback from Crutchfield customers:

 Best all around — Sony WF-1000XM4